 He is also the first New Zealander to score 1000 test runs in a calendar year in 2014 (1164 runs).
 McCullum, one of only two players ever to have two Twenty20 International centuries and score 2000 runs in T20 International cricket.
 In the 2015 cricket World Cup, McCullum recorded the fastest fifty in World cup history off just 18 balls vs England.
 In 2016, McCullum beat Viv Richards’ previous record of 56 balls to score the fastest century in Test cricket in just 54 balls vs Australia.
 He presently holds the record for most sixes in test Cricket with 107.
 In 101 test matches, he scored 6453 runs with 12 centuries and 4 double centuries.
 He played in 260 ODIs and made 6083 runs with 166 highest and 5 centuries.

-Read also: Top 10 Fastest Bowlers In The World
+Read also: Top 10 Most Dangerous Batsman in The World